International Aid ― A Solution

 In May 2005, Austria, Greece, Italy, and Portugal set up a schedule to give 0.7%.

 It was not easy for many of the countries to set up a schedule to reach the 0.7% goal.
-In some cases, such as Britain and Germany, it took the combined effort of many thousands of citizens writing and petitioning their government to get it done.
+In some cases, such as Germany and the United Kingdom, it took the combined effort of many thousands of citizens writing and petitioning their government to get it done.

 The remaining six countries